VegaDeftwing/OpGuidesHugoSrc/content/Other/HCI2/digital.md

 It'd also be nice to have the ability to just set a list of bad sites.
 Like, please never ever show me any results from Pintrest.

 Thinking more into the future, I would very much like to see a world where data searching is context aware.
 For example, say I'm searching for a data sheet for an old vacuum tube and I have a schematic of an old amplifier open in another tab, I would love if the browser saw the context and changed the label in the schematic into a link to this datasheet.
-Furthermore, it would be great if it crawled the web and finished finding datasheets and linking them, possibly well before I even even got to that page in the first place.
+Furthermore, it would be great if it crawled the web and finished finding datasheets and linking them, possibly well before I even got to that page in the first place.
 I know we don't have the tech to do this yet, especially not as a general purpose tool, but I like to think about the future. ¯\\\_(ツ)\_/¯

 Another point is the summery of information and omission of the irrelevant info.
 Say I were to look up bits in a byte, I don't necessarily need the historical context as to why bits are named bits and bytes, bytes, though even though I didn't search it, presenting that a nybble is 4 bits, and how to tell endinan-ness is more relevant, unless I had recently searched historical information or stated I wanted that explicitly.
 In my opinion we should be less concerned with finding relevant results and more concerned with discarding the irrelevant, though making the verbose available.